Ivor Maxse: Corps commander

-In January 1917, Maxse was given command of XVIII Corps, commanding them during the Battle of Passchendaele.
+In January 1917, Maxse, made a Knight Commander of the Order of the Bath, was promoted to temporary lieutenant-general and given command of XVIII Corps, which he commanded during the Battle of Passchendaele later in the year.

 Maxse's XVIII Corps also took part in Fifth Army's defence against the German Spring Offensive, beginning on 21 March 1918.
-At 10.45am on 22 March Gough issued written orders to corps commanders to retreat, if heavily attacked, to the forward line ("the Green Line" in front of the Somme – in practice little more than a line of signposts and wire) of the Rear Zone.
+At 10.45am on 22 March Hubert Gough issued written orders to corps commanders to retreat, if heavily attacked, to the forward line ("the Green Line" in front of the Somme – in practice little more than a line of signposts and wire) of the Rear Zone.
 Fifth Army staff also informed corps commanders of the impending French reinforcement and Gough's hopes to withdraw III Corps to form a reserve.
 On receiving these messages at around noon, Maxse ordered XVIII Corps to withdraw immediately, without cover of artillery fire, and they fell back behind the Somme altogether that evening.
 Gough attempted to halt Maxse's withdrawal when he heard of it, but it was too late.
-Watts XIX Corps on Maxse's left also had to fall back.
+Herbert Watts XIX Corps on Maxse's left also had to fall back.

-By 24 March reinforcements – Robillot's II French Cavalry Corps (whose formations were in fact mainly infantry) — were beginning to take their place in Maxse's line.
-Maxse was able to hold on with the help of a counterattack by "Harman's Detachment": remnants of 2nd and 3rd Cavalry Divisions, 600 assorted infantry under a Royal Horse Artillery Officer and 8 Lewis Gun detachments from a Royal Engineer balloon Company.
+By 24 March reinforcements – Félix Robillot's II French Cavalry Corps (whose formations were in fact mainly infantry) – were beginning to take their place in Maxse's line.
+Maxse was able to hold on with the help of a counterattack by "Harman's Detachment": remnants of 2nd and 3rd Cavalry Divisions, 600 assorted infantry under a Royal Horse Artillery Officer and 8 Lewis gun detachments from a Royal Engineer balloon Company.

 Fifth Army planned a counterattack by four British brigades and 22nd French Division against a bridgehead which the Germans had made over the Somme at Pargny (threatening a breach between Watts' and Maxse's Corps).
 The planned counterattack did not take place as General Robillot refused to cooperate, despite a personal visit from Maxse on the morning of 25 March.

 On 26 March Maxse was maintaining his place in the line, despite pressure from the French to join them in retreating south-westwards.
-A messenger, Paul Maze, had to be sent to the headquarters of the French General Humbert, with orders to get back XVIII Corps artillery which had been lent temporarily to the French, with orders not to leave until he had obtained written orders for its return.
+A messenger, Paul Maze, had to be sent to the headquarters of the French General Georges Louis Humbert, with orders to get back XVIII Corps artillery which had been lent temporarily to the French, with orders not to leave until he had obtained written orders for its return.

 Inspector General of Training

 Maxse's speciality was training and he was moved from field command in June 1918, to become Inspector General of Training to the British Armies in France and the UK, to impose uniformity of training in preparing men for the combination of assault and open warfare that was to characterise the Hundred Days Offensive.
-Haig had him to dinner at the start of his appointment.
+Douglas Haig had him to dinner at the start of his appointment.
 Amongst other reforms, in September he increased the size of platoons from 3 sections back to 4 (2 of them equipped with Lewis guns), reversing a decision made in June.